Europrop TP400: Development

 The TP400 was originally selected by Airbus Military to power the A400M in December 2000.
 However, Airbus reopened the engine competition in February 2002, because the engine core, which is based on the Snecma M88 turbofan fighter engine, was too heavy and used too much fuel.
 By May 2002, Pratt & Whitney Canada (P&WC) announced a proposal involving a 12000 shp turboprop with a core based on its PW800 turbofan, a 12000–20000 lbf regional jet engine under development that had a geared fan at the time; the concept would later be called the PW180.
-In 2003, around the 30 April decision deadline, Airbus Chief Executive Noel Forgeard told reporters that the P&WC proposal was 20 percent cheaper than for the TP400, and that he would have chosen to give the contract to P&WC, but government officials requested an extension for the companies to revise their bids.
-Before the final bids were modified, sources claimed that P&WC's offering, which had a European production percentage of 75 percent, was lower by USD$400 million.
-On 6 May, amidst pressure from European political and business leaders, Airbus awarded a USD$3.4 billion contract to Europrop to produce 900 engines for the A400M, despite accusations of European protectionism.
-A member of Europrop claimed after the decision that the TP400 contract would only increase the costs of the USD$22.7 billion A400M program by about 1–2 percent compared to if the PW180 had been selected.
+In 2003, around the 30 April decision deadline, Airbus Chief Executive Noël Forgeard told reporters that the P&WC proposal was 20 percent cheaper than for the TP400, and that he would have chosen to give the contract to P&WC, but government officials requested an extension for the companies to revise their bids.
+Before the final bids were modified, sources claimed that P&WC's offering, which had a European production percentage of 75 percent, was lower by US$400 million.
+On 6 May, amidst pressure from European political and business leaders, Airbus awarded a US$3.4 billion contract to Europrop to produce 900 engines for the A400M, despite accusations of European protectionism.
+A member of Europrop claimed after the decision that the TP400 contract would only increase the costs of the US$22.7 billion A400M program by about 1–2 percent compared to if the PW180 had been selected.

 Two TP400 engines on the port wing of an Airbus A400M Atlas at the 2018 ILA Berlin Air Show.
 With the image zoomed in, the LH or RH markers become visible on the propeller blades, indicating that the blades are for the left-handed and right-handed propeller, respectively.

-The signing of the A400M contract between Airbus Military and the European defense purchasing agency OCCAR on May 27, 2003 marked the beginning of the aircraft development program, which was planned to last 77 months.
-At the 2003 Paris Air Show, Europrop signed a 300 million euro contract with former engine consortium partner Avio to supply the gearboxes.
+The signing of the A400M contract between Airbus Military and the European defense purchasing agency OCCAR on May 27, 2003, marked the beginning of the aircraft development program, which was planned to last 77 months.
+At the 2003 Paris Air Show, Europrop signed a €300 million contract with former engine consortium partner Avio to supply the gearboxes.
 However, because of mechanical and aerodynamic problems that Lockheed Martin encountered on its C-130J Super Hercules upgrade, which used new engines and propellers that had half the planned output of the TP400, Airbus retained the option to select the engine configuration and the propeller for itself.
 The TP400 development schedule, which was considered very ambitious, had the bench run of the engine targeted for within 27 months of the contract signing, or August 2005.
 In spite of Europrop's insistence that testing on a specialized engine testbed aircraft was unnecessary, Airbus pushed for such a program on the Airbus A300 or A340 starting 11 months after the first ground tests.
 The engine testbed program would cost Airbus an estimated €40 million.